fall 2014 — Independent

 I've decided on the name 'Loco'.
 I chose this name because of it's simple and sounds like the word 'local'.
-I chose to go with a balloon as my product icon because to me, balloons represent curiousity, fun, and being 'up in the air'.
+I chose to go with a balloon as my product icon because to me, balloons represent curiosity, fun, and being 'up in the air'.
 Balloons go where the wind takes them.
 I want my brand to have these similar characteristics.
 I also think a balloon is a unique visual representation instead of the typical location pin, map, or plane icons.

 User onboarding is the user’s initial experience with your brand and product.
 It spans from the moment someone starts to sign up for your product, until the moment they realize how your product is going to improve their life.
 I wanted to ensure that users understand what Loco does, how it will benefit them, and ultimately show them how to use the app.